Feedback

 In addition, she advises organisations in respect of their legal obligations encompassing issues relating to health and safety legislation, information sharing, human rights, mental capacity and mental health.
 She assists them to resolve non-compliance issues quickly and cost-effectively.
 She has a nice expertise in cases involving allegations of breach of the Equality Act 2010 in the provision of services.

-Legal session 1D: A Vision for Research Contracts: Embracing Smart Forms, Automated Workflows, Self-Service, AI, and Beyond
+Legal Session 1D: A Vision for Research Contracts: Embracing Smart Forms, Automated Workflows, Self-Service, AI, and Beyond

 A Research Contracts Manager at the University of Leeds with a previous background in IT and Business Change Management in both the UK and internationally.
 Alan has led the University’s ORCA Project from its initial inception through project approval to its first implementation in November 2024.
 He has now extended the vision to service agreements for both Research and Business Engagement, while embracing new technologies such as AI and working practices including self-service for contracts.

-Legal session 2D: Beyond Boundaries: Reimagining Matter & Contract Management for University Legal Teams
+Legal Session 2D: Beyond Boundaries: Reimagining Matter & Contract Management for University Legal Teams

 After a quick spell as a corporate commercial lawyer, Giles seized the opportunity to work with in-house legal teams and universities from across the globe to modernise their legal functions.
 With experience supporting teams of all shapes and sizes, he advises on improving legal intake, contract and matter management, external spend visibility, and the adoption of legal-grade AI.